Monogram Pictures: Improved productions

-Monogram's fortunes continued to improve after World War II.
 With Hollywood's larger studios curtailing B-picture production in favor of more prestigious and more expensive pictures, there was now a greater need for low-priced pictures that theater owners could afford.
-Major first-run theater chains that had never played Monogram's budget movies -- as well as small, independent theaters that depended on bargain-rate films to turn a profit -- began using Monogram features regularly.
+Major first-run theater chains that had never played Monogram's budget movies—as well as small, independent theaters that depended on bargain-rate films to turn a profit—began using Monogram features on a regular basis.
+The Charlie Chan pictures were the first Monogram products to be programmed regularly by big-city chains, giving Monogram valuable exposure in the larger market.
 The casting in Monogram features improved tremendously after the war, because scores of actors found themselves unemployed or underemployed when their home studios now made fewer movies.
-Major-studio talent began accepting work at Monogram, which gave the studio's films more prestige and boxoffice value.
+Major-studio talent began accepting work at Monogram, which gave the studio's films more prestige and box-office value.

 Monogram continued to launch new series.
 In 1946 The East Side Kids became The Bowery Boys under a new producer, Jan Grippo.
-The former producer, Sam Katzman, began a new musical-comedy series called "The Teen Agers" (1946-48) as a vehicle for singer Freddie Stewart.
-Other series included the Cisco Kid westerns (1945-47); the exploits of masked crimefighter The Shadow with Kane Richmond (1946); the Bringing Up Father comedies (1946-50) based on the George McManus comic strip, featuring Joe Yule and Renie Riano as "Jiggs and Maggie; the "Joe Palooka" prizefight comedies (1946-51); the Roddy McDowall series (1948-52), with the juvenile lead forsaking child roles for dramatic and action vehicles; the "Henry" series of small-town comedies (1949-51) co-starring Raymond Walburn and Walter Catlett; and the "Bomba, the Jungle Boy" adventures (1949-55) starring Johnny Sheffield (formerly "Boy" of the Tarzan films).
+The former producer, Sam Katzman, began a new musical-comedy series called "The Teen Agers" (1946–1948) as a vehicle for singer Freddie Stewart.
+Other series included the Cisco Kid westerns (1945–1947); the exploits of masked crimefighter The Shadow with Kane Richmond (1946); the Bringing Up Father comedies (1946–1950) based on the George McManus comic strip, featuring Joe Yule and Renie Riano as "Jiggs and Maggie; the "Joe Palooka" prizefight comedies (1946–1951); the Roddy McDowall series (1948–1952), with the juvenile lead forsaking child roles for dramatic and action vehicles; the "Henry" series of small-town comedies (1949–1951) co-starring Raymond Walburn and Walter Catlett; and the "Bomba, the Jungle Boy" adventures (1949–1955) starring Johnny Sheffield (formerly "Boy" of the Tarzan films).

-The studio's biggest drawing cards were The Bowery Boys, Charlie Chan, and the Monogram westerns (now featuring Johnny Mack Brown, Jimmy Wakely, and Whip Wilson).
-Monogram filmed some of its later features in Cinecolor, mostly outdoor subjects like County Fair, Blue Grass of Kentucky, and The Rose Bowl Story, as well as the science-fiction film, Flight to Mars (1952).
+The studio's biggest drawing cards were the Bowery Boys, Charlie Chan, and the Monogram westerns (now featuring Johnny Mack Brown, Jimmy Wakely, and Whip Wilson).
+Monogram filmed some of its later features in Cinecolor, mostly outdoor subjects like County Fair, Blue Grass of Kentucky, and The Rose Bowl Story, as well as the science-fiction film Flight to Mars (1952).

-The only Monogram release to win an Academy Award was Climbing the Matterhorn, a two-reel adventure that won the "Best Short Subject" Oscar in 1947.
-Other Monogram films to receive Oscar nominations were King of the Zombies for Academy Award for Best Music (Music Score of a Dramatic Picture) in 1941 and Flat Top for Best Film Editing in 1952.